WHO I AM

 Who am I?
 What have I done?

-Well, I was born in New York in 2911.
+Well, I was born in Lorville (Hurston) in 2911.
 My father was a military officer.
-At the age of 21 I moved on Magnus II with him, in one of the most peripheral area of the city of Newcastle, called “Tasky Shore”.
+At the age of 21 I moved with him, in one of the most peripheral area of the city, called “Tasky Shore”.

 When I begun to consider the “Shore” my home, in 2946 things went wrong over there.
 I had to leave.
 And I needed to go silent for a while.
 I had to shut down my well established business, BANTAM CONSULTING, and get rid of all what I’ve done.
 To survive.
 This is not something I like to talk about.